lab1092/blender-manual_ja/manual/render/camera/perspective.rst

 - Move the camera toward/away from the object until it appears at the proper size relative to your passpartout.

-- Adjust the :guilabel:`Shift:` Y settings until the bottom of the passpartout (or title line if you want to show some approach ground in front of the building) is even with the bottom of the building.
+- Adjust the *Shift:* Y settings until the bottom of the passpartout (or title line if you want to show some approach ground in front of the building) is even with the bottom of the building.
   Adjust the X setting until the building is centered (or slightly offset from center for artistic appeal,